Andrey Glebov: Career

 Andrey Glebov was born into a Russian noble family hailing from the Chernigov Governorate.
 He started serving in the army when he was 20 years old, in Livonia.
-After having taken service in the 3rd battalion of the Lifland Jager Corps in January 1791, he served in Poland between 1792-1794.
+After having taken service in the 3rd battalion of the Lifland Jager Corps in January 1791, he served in Poland between 1792 and 1794.
 On 30 July 1797, he was transferred to the 7th (later 6th) Jager Regiment.
 In the Italian and Swiss campaigns of 1799 which were led by Generalissimo Alexander Suvorov, Glebov distinguished himself in the battles at Brescia (10 April 1799), and at Lecco, which took place on 26–28 April 1799 and during which he became wounded in the left leg.
 For his deeds in the battle of Lecco, he was awarded the Order of St. Anna, 4th Class.
 He subsequently continued at Marengo, and on the Tidone and the Trebbia.
 During the battle of Trebbia, he became wounded in the right leg, and was later promoted to portupei-junker, which is something like an "elite cadet rank" reserved only for military men from the nobility.
 He continued military action at Novi, where he became wounded in the head.
 He was promoted to sub-lieutenant on 25 August 1799, and continued fighting at St.Gothard (wounded in the left hand) and Schwanden; in the latter he became wounded in the head and was captured by the French army.
 He remained in French captivity for two years.

 After he was released, he returned to Russia, where he joined the 6th Jager regiment, and became lieutenant on 8 August 1802.
 Two years later, on 29 October 1804 he became staff captain, and on 31 January 1805, he was promoted to captain.
 In 1805, he served under Prince Pyotr Bagration and participated at Lambach, Amstetten, Krems, Schöngrabern, Wischau as well as the climactic Battle of Austerlitz, in which he was wounded on his right side, and later received the Order of St. George (4th Class) on 24 April 1806.
-Between 1806-1811, he served with his previous 6th Jager Regiment in the Danubian Principalities.
+Between 1806 and 1811, he served with his previous 6th Jager Regiment in the Danubian Principalities.
 He participated in the battles at Bucharest, Chediroghlu (received the Gold Sword for Bravery), Obilesti (promoted to the rank of major on 23 February 1808) as well as Kladovo, where he was wounded in the right leg and left hand.
 After having healed from his wounds, he subsequently served at Bartokert, for which he was promoted to lieutenant-colonel on 11 October 1809, Rassevat, Dudu (wounded in the left leg), Vidrovitz (promoted to full colonel on 24 July 1810), Praiova (received the Order of St.Vladimir (4th class) and of St. Anna (2nd class) and lastly at the battle of Bregov.